-Your claim won't be covered under $\underline{D.3.1 \text{ Travel interruption (page 51)}}$ because the costs or losses are unreasonable.
+Your claim won't be covered under (D.3.1 Travel interruption' (page 48)) because the costs or losses are unreasonable.

-For each type of travel expense, we will pay you the higher of the following.
+For each type of travel expense, we will pay you the higher of the following:

-- The total value of your original unused prepaid costs, less any refund or credits you are eligible to receive - The total value of your additional costs, less any refund or credits you are eligible to receive
+- the total value of your original unused prepaid costs, less any refund or credits you are eligible to receive; or - the total value of your additional costs, less any refund or credits you are eligible to receive.